fayzdeveloper/java-8-features/Stream API/2- Intermediate Operations/1- Filter/README.md

 Write a method that takes a list of strings and returns a new list containing only strings with a length greater than a specified value.

 Challenge 2: Filter Odd Numbers
-Write a method that takes a list of integers and returns a new list containing only the odd numbers.
+Write a method that takes an array of integers and returns a new list containing only the odd numbers.

 Challenge 3: Filter Employees by Department
 Create a class Employee with attributes name, age, and department.
 Write a method that takes a list of employees and filters out only those who belong to a specific department.